Practices for Student Surveys of Courses

 - Familiarize yourself with the Mount Allison survey form, the Collective Agreements between the University and the Mount Allison Faculty Association and this policy.

-- Read support materials made available by the Senate Teaching and Learning Committee, the Purdy Crawford Teaching Centre (PCTC), and the Provost adn Vice-President, Academic and Research.
+- Read support materials made available by the Senate Teaching and Learning Committee, the Purdy Crawford Teaching Centre (PCTC), and the Provost and Vice-President, Academic and Research.

 - Browse through the question bank.